DefJM/openOwl/work-in-progress-notes.md

 - [ ] More advanced labelling and summarization of pull requests
 - [ ] Further repo kpis and trends (need to check if this is not already provided somewhere)
   - [ ] `release_frequency`, `time_to_resolve_critical_bugs`,`maintainer_activity`,
-- [ ] Issues: Further synthesis for issues, i.e. summary, suggested topic category, etc
-- [ ] Actors: List actors (contributors, commenters on issues, pull-requests) and related statistics
+- [ ] Focus on actors: List actors (contributors, commenters on issues, pull-requests) and related statistics
-- [ ] Actors: Analyze tone of comments ("friendlyness" / "harshness" / ...), score helpfullness/involvement, flag "suspicious behaviour"
+- [ ] Focus on actors: Analyze tone of comments ("friendlyness" / "harshness" / ...), score helpfullness/involvement, flag "suspicious behaviour"
 - [ ] Pictogram chart for issues over time, color coded by category